 I look to explore new ideas with those I meet and to stretch my boundaries in all areas of my life.
-That means I push out of my comfort zone and enjoy talking to talented people about their passions.
+That means I try to push out of my comfort zone, continual improving, while enjoying talking to talented people about their passions.

 One adventure I love is my annual trek to Burning Man – a source of endless imagination and way to tap into that imaginaut child.